 AICC will monitor the completion of final fire reports and provide periodic status updates to all agencies.
 AICC will also maintain the state-wide archive of final fire reports as well supporting documentation.

+Some agencies may use InFORM for reporting prescribed fires.
+Prescribed fire reporting procedures and responsibilities will be determined on an agency-by-agency basis.

 Boundary Line Fires

 See Alaska Master Agreement Clauses IX.2. and IX.3., and reference the notification procedures in the AIWFMP and those listed in Section V.1.A of this Alaska Statewide Operating Plan.